THE BEST ALL ROAD WHEELS

 What if you could ride one set of “all road” wheels that performed as well as the best road and gravel wheels?

-Today, there are a handful of true all road wheels, ones that perform as well or better as all-arounders, road climbers, and gravel wheels.
+Today, there are a growing number of true all road wheels that perform as well or better as all-arounders, road climbers, and gravel wheels.

-From riding a good number of them, I find the best are most suited to one of two types of surface and terrain combinations.
+After riding many of them, I find the best are suited to one of two types of surface and terrain combinations.

 What I’ll call “Type I all road wheels” excel as road all-arounders and on fast dirt and light gravel surfaces.
 Their aero performance makes them noticeably faster than the second group or “Type II all road wheels” if you are riding at speeds above 20 mph/32 kph on both.